barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features.md

 * Strings not null-terminated, but stored length, `realloc` on heap
 * Standard Library smart pointers
     * What types?
 Heap, Refcount, Mutex, ...
-* Explicit Optional Array bounds checking at runtime
+* Explicit opt-out Array bounds checking at runtime
 * Unicode Support
 * Module system
 * Central repo and library manager for such modules